 - Although they visit their doctors more frequently, older people are less likely than younger people to discuss their sexual habits or drug use with their doctors.
 And doctors are less likely to ask their older patients about these issues.

 Stigma is a particular concern among older people because they may already face isolation due to illness or loss of family and friends.
 Stigma negatively affects people's quality of life, self-image, and behaviors, and may prevent them from seeking HIV care and disclosing their HIV status.

 Aging with HIV infection also presents special challenges for preventing other diseases because both age and HIV increase risk for cardiovascular disease, thin bones, and certain cancers.
 Older HIV patients and their care providers need to maximize prevention efforts against these conditions and remain vigilant for early signs of illness.
 They also need to be careful about interactions between the medications used to treat HIV and those used to treat common age-related conditions such as hypertension, diabetes, elevated cholesterol, and obesity.

 What CDC Is Doing

-CDC and its partners are pursuing a High Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods, and improve surveillance among older Americans.
-Activities include:
+CDC and its partners are working together to advance the goals of the National HIV/AIDS Strategy, maximize the effectiveness of current HIV prevention methods, and improve surveillance among older people in the United States.
+Activities include

-Act Against AIDS, a national communications initiative that focuses on raising awareness, fighting stigma, and reducing the risk of HIV infection among at-risk populations.
-AAA includes Let's Stop HIV Together (approximately 40% of campaign participants are aged 50 and older), HIV Screening.
-Standard Care. (encourages primary care physicians to screen patients of all ages for HIV infection), and Prevention IS Care (provides continuing education and materials for physicians to address complex issues of those living with HIV).
+- Act Against AIDS, a national communications initiative that focuses on raising awareness, fighting stigma, and reducing the risk of HIV infection among at-risk populations.
+Act Against AIDS includes Let's Stop HIV Together (approximately 25% of campaign participants are aged 50 and older); HIV Screening.
+Standard Care., which encourages primary care physicians to screen patients of all ages for HIV infection; and Prevention IS Care, which provides continuing education and materials for physicians to address the complex issues of those living with HIV infection.